Ackman urges Allergan talks with Valeant, no delay to special meeting

-(Reuters) - Activist investor Bill Ackman urged Botox maker Allergan Inc (AGN.N) to negotiate a possible takeover by Valeant Pharmaceuticals Inc (VRX.TO) and not delay a special shareholder meeting that could overturn most of Allergan’s board.
+July 16 (Reuters) - Activist investor Bill Ackman urged Botox maker Allergan Inc to negotiate a possible takeover by Valeant Pharmaceuticals Inc and not delay a special shareholder meeting that could overturn most of Allergan’s board.

 Ackman’s Pershing Square Capital Management hedge fund, Allergan’s largest shareholder with a 9.7 percent stake, is attempting to gain support of shareholders owning 25 percent of Allergan to call a special meeting, during which it would seek to remove six directors.